Kamloops - 600 Kingston Avenue

 • Thank you for the webinar.
 I don't believe you were able to get to one of my questions so I've come here.
 I’m just reflecting on the scale of this project.
 I really don’t know what a “right size” is but it does feel like 40 people (clients) is a very large number.
 It feels like a lot of moving parts with a lot of unpredictability.
 Is this a “normal” size?
 Is there a way to scale it up?
 Say start with 6 to 10 people, learn what works etc, then grow?

-Garnet asked over 2 years ago
+Garnet asked about 3 years ago

 Thank you for your inquiry and for participating in out information session yesterday, Garnet.
 We have to meet people where they are and get people indoors as soon as we can to help them start their better life journey.
 BC Housing follows the widely recognized and proven Housing First model and we know it works.
 The more shelter spaces we provide, the more lives we can potentially save by giving people supports for healthy life choices and bringing them indoors.
 This is a typical sized shelter (often up to 50 ) and BC Housing & CMHA are very successful rolling out projects of this size.